ddukbg/ddukbg/README.md

 I am currently focused on:

-- **FinOps**: I think a lot about using the best performance and the right cost.
+- **FinOps**: I think a lot about using the best performance and the right cost.
 - **Private Serverless Architecture**: Designing workflow-based configurations using private communications within enterprise environments to build scalable and secure applications.
 - **Open Source Contributions**: Engaging in various open-source projects as a hobby, brainstorming and addressing diverse challenges to contribute meaningful solutions to the community.